syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Annotations.md

 **Editing Text Annotation**

-The text annoation added in the chart area type can be edited by enabling the property of `EnableEditing`.
+The text annotation added in the chart area type can be edited by enabling the property of `EnableEditing`.
 The following code snippet demonstrates the editing of the text annotation.

 {% tabs %}